SNCommunity/req/pages/waist-up-shot.md

 # 1. Waist up shot

-### A waist up shot of your character for the Fighter Selection Screen
+### A waist up shot of your character for the fighter selection screen

 ## ⚠️ Waist up shot will be cropped to 512x1024, so download this black box, and set it as your background.
 Fit your shot within the bounds of the box: